“Misty Meadows? You’ve got to be kidding me.”

 The social worker had sent Alice a thick file on every detail of the girl, and when Alice had gone through it, she hadn’t been entirely thrilled at the idea of taking Kane in.

-She had been kicked out of a number of schools for fighting.
+She had been kicked out of several schools for fighting.

 She had a criminal record for assault and carrying weapons.